Migration with map to local storage

 6.c Remove easydb preview versions to regain storage (optional)

-• At first just remove the location EAS versions in the location manager
+• At first remove the location easydb versions in the location manager.
+But leave the originals.

-• Check that the fylr webfrontend still shows previews, an https://fylr.example.com.
+• Check that the fylr webfrontend still shows previews, at https://fylr.example.com.

 7. Remove easydb